-- 2. Based on a discussion on March 19, 2010 between representatives of the County and the Maryland Department of Natural Resources Forest Service and the MNCPPC, the disturbance of trees, or other vegetation, is not interpreted as a condition or circumstance that is the direct result of the actions by the applicant.
-Therefore, the variance can be granted under this condition, as long as appropriate mitigation is provided for the resources disturbed. - 3.
-The disturbance of trees, or other vegetation, by the applicant does not arise from a condition relating to land or building use, either permitted or nonconforming, on a neighboring property.
-Therefore, the variance can be granted under this condition. - 4.
+- 3. The disturbance of trees, or other vegetation, by the applicant does not arise from a condition relating to land or building use, either permitted or nonconforming, on a neighboring property.
+Therefore, the variance can be granted under this criterion. - 4.
 The disturbance of trees, or other vegetation, by the applicant will not result in a violation of State water quality standards or cause measurable degradation in water quality.
-Therefore, the variance can be granted under this condition.
+Therefore, the variance can be granted under this criterion.

-Therefore, I recommend that this applicant qualify for a variance conditioned upon mitigating for the loss of resources due to removal or disturbance to trees, and other vegetation, subject to the law.
+Therefore, I recommend a finding by the Planning Board that this applicant qualifies for a variance conditioned upon the applicant mitigating for the loss of resources due to removal or disturbance to trees, and other vegetation, subject to the law based on the limits of disturbance (LOD) recommended during the review by the Planning Department.
 In the case of removal, the entire area of the critical root zone (CRZ) should be included in mitigation calculations regardless of the location of the CRZ (i.e., even that portion of the CRZ located on an adjacent property).
 When trees are disturbed, any area within the CRZ where the roots are severed, compacted, etc., such that the roots are not functioning as they were before the disturbance must be mitigated.
-Exceptions should not be allowed for trees in poor or hazardous condition because the loss of CRZ eliminates future potential of the area to support a tree or provide stormwater management.
-Tree protection techniques, such as trimming branches or installing temporary mulch mats to limit soil compaction during construction without permanently reducing the critical root zone, that are implemented according to industry standards are acceptable mitigation to limit disturbance.
+Exceptions should not be allowed for trees in poor or hazardous condition because the loss of CRZ eliminates the future potential of the area to support a tree or provide stormwater management.
+Tree protection techniques implemented according to industry standards, such as trimming branches or installing temporary mulch mats to limit soil compaction during construction without permanently reducing the critical root zone, are acceptable mitigation to limit disturbance.
 Techniques such as root pruning should be used to improve survival rates of impacted trees but they should not be considered mitigation for the permanent loss of critical root zone.
-Until other guidelines are developed, I recommend requiring mitigation based on the number of square feet of the critical root zone lost or disturbed.
+I recommend requiring mitigation based on the number of square feet of the critical root zone lost or disturbed.
 The mitigation can be met using any currently acceptable method under Chapter 22A of the Montgomery County Code.